rotheconrad/HeatSeq/README.md

 	1. AAI - this is for a square all vs. all matrix of AAI values with 100's down the diagonal.
 	1. Mash - this is for a Mash distance matrix.
 	1. Simka - this is for a Simka distance matrix.
-	1. Distance - this is any distance matrix with values 0-1.
+	1. Distance - this is any square distance matrix with values 0-1.
 1. -dmin, Specify the minimum value for colors in the figure.
 1. -dmax, Specify the maximum value for colors in the figure.
 1. -metric, set different cluster metrics. choose from: